Conditional squeezing induced by a two-level system: arbitrary-time Magnus coefficients in the quantum Rabi model: Methods

 There has been work where one goes beyond the second order in the Magnus Expansion \cite{Begzjav_2017, LU2005247}.
-For the scope of this research, the second-order is adequate to show beyond the RWA phenomenon.
+For the scope of this research, the second order is adequate to show beyond the RWA phenomenon.
+One of the main advantages of the Magnus expansion is that the evolution operator remains unitary at every truncation order.
+This makes it possible to identify the operator structures generated at each perturbative order and to interpret them as effective unitary processes.